anzwdev/al-code-outline/README.md

 * `alOutline.addToolTipsToPageFields`: set to true to add tooltips to page fields when 'Add multiple fields' action is used
 * `alOutline.useTableFieldCaptionsInApiFields`: set to true, to use table field captions in API pages fields like in standard BC APIs v 2.0 (i.e. ```Caption='Customer No.';```), set to false to use camelCase api page field name in api page field caption together with Locked property like in standard BC APIs v 1.0 (i.e. ```Caption='customerNo', Locked = true;```).
 Default value is true
 * `alOutline.lockRemovedFieldsCaptions`: set to true to lock captions of removed fields when 'Add Table Field Captions' command is run
 * `alOutline.codeCleanupActions`: array of names of actions that will be run by code cleanup commands.
-These actions are available: RemoveWithStatements, AddApplicationAreas, AddToolTips, AddTableFieldCaptions, "LockRemovedFieldCaptions", AddPageFieldCaptions, AddObjectCaptions, FixKeywordsCase, FixIdentifiersCase, ConvertObjectIdsToNames, AddMissingParentheses, AddDataClassifications, RemoveUnusedVariables, SortPermissions, SortPermissionSetList, SortProcedures, SortProperties, SortReportColumns, SortTableFields, SortVariables, RemoveBeginEnd, FormatDocument, TrimTrailingWhitespace
+These actions are available: RemoveWithStatements, AddApplicationAreas, AddToolTips, RefreshToolTips, AddTableFieldCaptions, "LockRemovedFieldCaptions", AddPageFieldCaptions, AddObjectCaptions, FixKeywordsCase, FixIdentifiersCase, ConvertObjectIdsToNames, AddMissingParentheses, AddDataClassifications, RemoveUnusedVariables, SortPermissions, SortPermissionSetList, SortProcedures, SortProperties, SortReportColumns, SortTableFields, SortVariables, RemoveBeginEnd, FormatDocument, TrimTrailingWhitespace
+* `alOutline.doNotReuseToolTipsFromOtherPages`: set to true to disable reusing field tooltips from other pages in the page wizard, 'add multiple fields' page code action and 'add missing tooltips' command
+* `alOutline.reuseToolTipsFromDependencies`: reuse tooltips only defined in these dependencies, if empty, all dependencies will be used.
+Each entry should be defined as "dependency publisher" + "space" + "-" + "space" + "dependency name"

 ## Known Issues